 Peer Review Guidelines

-The Journal operates under a double-anonymous peer review model: both authors and reviewers remain anonymous throughout the process.
-Reviewers receive anonymized manuscripts and must not attempt to identify the authors, ensuring impartial and unbiased assessments.
+The Journal operates under a double anonymized peer review model (see NISO Peer Review Terminology).
 Our reviewers are essential to maintaining the academic quality, rigor, and international relevance of the Journal.

 Before Accepting a Review Invitation